How to Engage Customers & Increase Sales With an Email Welcome Series

 Last updated on

-A welcome series is a sequence of multiple emails you send to new customers.
-There are usually five to seven emails in the sequence with a delay of one or two days between each email.
-The purpose is to introduce new customers to your brand, provide them with critical information, and encourage them to take further steps while they are motivated (like make a purchase).
+An email welcome series is a sequence of multiple emails you send to new customers.
+Typically, five to seven emails are in the sequence, with a delay of one or two days between each email.

 Here’s a simple example from Basic Piece.
-These emails arrive a couple days apart after subscribing.
+These emails arrive a couple of days apart after subscribing.

 In email marketing software, the workflow looks something like this:

-Think of it like this: Who is more likely to make a purchase?
+Think of it like this: Who is more likely to purchase?
 Someone who has been on your list for a while or someone who just joined?

-Interestingly, it’s not the long-time subscriber.
+Interestingly, it’s not a long-time subscriber.
 That person has already decided not to buy.
 Leads get colder by the day.
-They might be willing to buy in the future, but you’re more likely to sell to the new subscriber who’s currently excited about you.
+They might be willing to buy in the future, but you’re more likely to sell to the new subscribers who are excited about your products.

 You might be wondering, “Why don’t I just pile everything into a single email?
-Isn’t that simpler for everyone than creating a whole chain?”
+Isn’t that simpler for everyone than creating a whole chain of emails?”

 One email is a good start, but you don’t want to overwhelm your new subscribers.
 They may decide you aren’t worth the hassle and unsubscribe immediately.
 It’s better to deliver little nuggets of information over time so you don’t wear out your welcome.